edfeld/StarWars-RPG/README.md

 # StarWars-RPG

-## a StarWars Role Player Game written with HTML, CSS, JavaScript with JQuery
+## A StarWars Role Player Game written with HTML, CSS, JavaScript with JQuery

 Pick a Hero and a Foe and do battle.